-The professionals will have the liberty to use the website but with certain restriction so that the professional does not create any market fluctuations and distrust in the profession of CA and CS community.
+The professionals will have the liberty to use the website but with certain restrictions so that they professional does not create any market fluctuations and distrust in the profession of CA and CS community.

-The website by the professionals must follow the pull model fo the website and therefore all the details and information must be available the clients as per their wish and must be enforced.
+The website by professionals must follow the pull model for the website and therefore all the details and information must be available to the clients as per their wish and must be enforced.

-Download here the ICAI guidelines of CA/CS professional website : Download Pdf
+Download here the ICAI guidelines of the CA/CS professional website: Download Pdf

 ICAI Members may advertise their own or their firm’s particulars along with the services catered by them via a write up which should be presented in such a way that it maintains the good image & dignity of the profession and its competence to serve the interest of the public.

-Name of the CA, his/her membership no., age, e-mail, date when he/she became CA. etc are some contents of the Write up for members, whereas that of firm’s include Name of the firm, its registration no., year of establishment etc.
+Name of the CA, his/her membership no., age, e-mail, date when he/she became CA. etc are some contents of the Write up for members, whereas that of firms include the Name of the firm, its registration no., year of establishment etc.

-The advertisement guidelines ask the Member(s) or the Firm(s) to make sure the contents of the write up comply with the guidelines and are true & to the best of their knowledge & belief.
-Additionally, the guidelines inform that ICAI shall not be responsible for any content of the write up claimed by the Member(s) / Firm(s).
-Besides, the write up should not be misleading, indecent, sensational or of akin nature and any testimonials or endorsements concerning Member(s) should not be included in it.
-The write up should not exhibit any awards or achievements, past & present clients or any supremacy over any other Member(s)/Firm(s).
-The write-up should adhere to the provisions of the ‘Act’, Rules formed under and ‘The Chartered Accountants Regulations,1988’.
+The advertisement guidelines ask the Member(s) or the Firm(s) to make sure the contents of the write-up comply with the guidelines and are true & to the best of their knowledge & belief.
+Additionally, the guidelines inform that ICAI shall not be responsible for any content of the write-up claimed by the Member(s) / Firm(s).
+Besides, the write-up should not be misleading, indecent, sensational or of akin nature and any testimonials or endorsements concerning Member(s) should not be included in it.
+The write-up should not exhibit any awards or achievements, past & present clients or any supremacy over any other Member(s)/Firm(s).
+The write-up should adhere to the provisions of the ‘Act’, Rules formed under ‘The Chartered Accountants Regulations,1988’.